Skarlso/blogsource/content/blog/2018-03-15-kubernetes-distributed-application.md

 curl -d '{"paths":[{"path":"unknown4456.jpg"}]}' http://127.0.0.1:8000/images/post
 ~~~

 Here, the client is curl.
-Normally, if the client would be a service, I would modify it that in case the new end-point throws a 404 it would try the old one next.
+Normally, if the client is a service, I would modify it that in case the new end-point throws a 404 it would try the old one next.

-For brevity, I'm not modifying NSQ and the others to handle bulk image processing.
-They will still receive it one - by - one.
-I'll leave that up to you as homework. ;)
+For brevity, I'm not modifying NSQ and the others to handle bulk image processing; they will still receive it one by one.
+I'll leave that up to you as homework ;)

 #### New Image